 The german-turkish mezzo-soprano Denise Seyhan was born in Hückeswagen, Germany.
-In 2004, she graduated in classical vocal studies at Musikhochschule Karlsruhe, but continued with private studies by Gabriele Kniesel (Musikhochschule Freiburg) afterwards.
-Since 2009, her voice teachers are baritone Walter Donati (member of Badische Staatstheater Karlsruhe for many years) and his wife, the italian soprano Anna Rita Esposito who taught her in italian belcanto technique.
+In 2004, she graduated in classical vocal studies at Musikhochschule Karlsruhe, and continued private studies with Gabriele Kniesel (Musikhochschule Freiburg) afterwards.
+Since 2009, her voice teachers have been baritone Walter Donati (member of Badische Staatstheater Karlsruhe for many years) and his wife, the italian soprano Anna Rita Esposito who taught her in italian belcanto technique.
 Currently she is working with the american theater coach Margaret Singer and additionally as of late with the italian theater coach Alessandro Pratico.
-Denise Seyhan further enriched her technique in masterclasses with Alexia Voulgaridou, Alessandro Amoretti, Kleesie Kelly, Ingeborg Most, and Anna Reynolds.
-Denise Seyhan finished her degree as a soprano, but changed to mezzo-soprano in 2006.
-Beforehand, she made her first steps on the opera stage in the roles of »Pamina« and »First Lady« as an ensemble member of the »Junge Kammeroper Köln« for two years.
+Denise Seyhan further enriched her technique in masterclasses with Alexia Voulgaridou, Alessandro Amoretti, Kleesie Kelly, Ingeborg Most and Anna Reynolds.
+She finished her degree as a soprano, but changed to mezzo-soprano in 2006.
+Beforehand she made her first debuts on the opera stage in the roles of »Pamina« and »First Lady« as an ensemble member of the »Junge Kammeroper Köln« for two years.